caltechlibrary/newt/newt_yaml_syntax.md

 `attributes`
 : (optional) A key-value list that define properties of the element.
 These used in rendering the element in SQL or HTML.

-is_model_identifier
+`primary_key`
-: (boolean, defaults to false) if true this element is used as the model identifier and must be unique.
+: (boolean, defaults to false) if true this element is treat as the object identifier or primary key.
+It used in routing and in generate SQL schema and queries.

 ## input types

 The model types supported in Newt are based on the HTML5 form input types.
 They are inspired by GHYITS scheme[^23].
 Example types include

+`text`
+: A single line text field.
+This conforms to value input types in HTML 5 and can be expressed using the CSS selector notation as `input[type=date]`.

 `textarea`
 : (models only) A multi-line text field

-`input`
-: A single line text field.
-This conforms to value input types in HTML 5 and can be expressed using the CSS selector notation.
-E.g. `input[type=data]` would be a date type.
-This would result in a date column type in SQL, a date input type in HTML forms and in formatting other HTML elements for display.

 `dropdown`
 : A dropdown menu.
 In SQL this could render as an enumerated type.
 In HTML it would render as a drop down list